MohammadGhajari/Galad/README.md

 ## Technologies Used

 - Used React library.
 Redux for state management.
 React icons and Styled component for styling elements.
 React Toast for notifications.
-- Used Google Firebase service for implimenting backend and database.
+- Used Google Firebase service for implementing backend and database.

 ## Contributing